ticoaisha/m_cloud_fundamentals/readme.md

-# Demystifying Cloud Computing: An Essential Guide
+# Cloud Computing: Key Points to Consider
 Cloud computing has redefined how businesses operate and manage data.
 At its heart, cloud computing is the on-demand delivery of IT resources over the internet, offering services like servers, storage, databases, and software, typically on a pay-as-you-go basis.
 This eliminates the need for companies to maintain costly data centers.
 It helps to view the cloud computing as renting virtual computers that are always accessible.

 ## Types of Cloud Models